 On March 28, 2022, Governor Newsom issued an Executive Order to address the continuing western drought.
 The order requires additional review of well permits by local jurisdictions and groundwater sustainability agencies, as specified by paragraph 9 of the order below.
 Two types of permit applications are exempt from this order:

-- Wells that provide less than two-acre feet of water annually for rural residences (domestic use);
+- Wells that provide less than two-acre feet of water annually for rural residences (domestic use); and

 - Public water supply wells.